osl_dynamics.models.inf_mod_base#

 • training_data (list of tf.data.Dataset or osl_dynamics.data.Data) – Datasets for each subject.

-• n_epochs (int) – Number of epochs to train.
+• n_epochs (int, optional) – Number of epochs to train.
+By default we use the value passed in the config.

-• n_init (int) – How many subjects should we train on?
+• n_init (int, optional) – How many subjects should we train on?
+By default we use the value passed in the config.

 • n_kl_annealing_epochs (int, optional) – Number of KL annealing epochs to use during initialization.
 If None then the KL annealing epochs in the config is used.